sonicepk/Arista-Ansible/README.md

                         This option can be specified multiple times.
    -v, --verbose        Print debugging information to stderr.
    -h, --help           Print this help message and exit.
-   -V, --version        Print the current version and exit.
+   -V, --version        Print the current version and exit.'

 Full help is available online at https://github.com/Yelp/dumb-init